 Indiana short term health insurance plans can be purchased at extremely affordable rates.
-Temporary medical coverage is perfect for persons that are between jobs, laid off, graduating college or school, on COBRA, an early retiree or waiting for Medicare eligibility.
+Temporary medical coverage is perfect for persons that are between jobs, laid off, graduating college or school, on COBRA, an early retiree, or waiting for Medicare eligibility.
 You can easily fill a gap with a very inexpensive policy.
 Child-only and dependent-only policies are available.
 Coverage can generally not be renewed when you reach age 65.

 Policies are cheap and extremely flexible by allowing you to cancel coverage at any time.
-UnitedHealthcare and other carriers have extensive provider networks that also allow you to choose from most doctors and hospitals in the state.
+UnitedHealthcare and Anthem Blue Cross have extensive provider networks that also allow you to choose from most doctors and hospitals in the state.
 Among the largest carriers, they offer the best combination of price and benefits.
-National General, a smaller company, offers several riders that can reduce out-of-pocket expenses from deductibles and coinsurance.
+National General offers several riders that can reduce out-of-pocket expenses from deductibles and coinsurance.
 A 12-month policy is also offered that utilizes the Aetna PPO network and provides a copay for Urgent Care visits.
 Other carriers offering plans include American Financial Security Life, Companion Life, National General, United Security Health, and Independence American.

 Temporary Plan Details

 For a single child under the age of 19, Assurant was previously one of the few companies that offered benefits.
-However, most ST companies now offer “child only” policies, and of course, rates are very low since claims are rarely submitted.
-Policies are offered until you reach age 65.
+However, several ST companies now offer “child only” policies, and rates are very low since claims are rarely submitted.
+Policies are offered until age 65.
 At that time, most persons are eligible for Medicare.
-“Guarantee Issue” options are also offered, although rates are higher, and of course, pre-existing conditions are not covered.
+“Guarantee Issue” options are also offered, although rates are higher, and pre-existing conditions are not covered.
 In rare instances, Medicare eligibility may be offered before age 65.

 Plan benefits include doctor office visits, prescriptions, emergency room services, inpatient and outpatient procedures and major medical expenses.
 By using Network providers, you’ll receive “repricing discounts” that can reduce your out-of-pocket expenses.
 Prescription discount cards are also often provided, offering reductions of up to 30%-50% off retail drug prices.
 On a larger claim, you can easily save thousands of dollars.
 Independent drug discount cards are also available, along with reputable government-sponsored prescription discount programs.

 Alternative To More Expensive Plans

 Temporary plans are very popular alternatives to expensive Marketplace coverage, if there are no major existing medical conditions, and household income is too high to qualify for a federal subsidy.
 Annual savings can potentially exceed thousands of dollars per year, with the possibility of lower deductibles.
-However, the tax penalty of 2.5% of household income applies (ending in 2019), and maximum out-of-pocket expenses per family member must also be considered.
-A $1 million cap is common, instead of unlimited coverage for qualified Exchange plans.
+The type of plan (PPO or indemnity) and maximum out-of-pocket expenses per family member must also be considered.
+A $2 million cap is common, instead of unlimited coverage for qualified Exchange plans.
 UnitedHealthcare was one of the initial carriers to offer $2 million caps.